einarwh/escher-workshop-js/README.md

 ## Exercises

 You will start by defining a number of simple picture transformations; functions that take a picture as parameter and produces another picture as result.
+Since a picture in itself is a function from a box to a rendering, each picture transformation is a _higher order function_.
+It accepts a function as a parameter and returns a function as a result.

 ### Exercise 1 : turn